 To admit that these everyday assaults on integrity and personal safety are sources of psychic trauma, to acknowledge the absence of safety in the daily lives of women and other nondominant groups, admits to what is deeply wrong in many sacred social institutions and challenges the benign mask behind which everyday oppression operates.

 Recent literary critical works on trauma are produced predominantly by and for members of privileged classes—they are based in the assumptions of that class and reproduce the lacunae of class members.
-With the exception of my own work, not a single book-length study about trauma and memory listed above incorporates the work or theories of an African American critical thinker.
+With the exception of my own work, trauma studies scholars rarely reference the work or theories of African American critical thinkers.
 They rarely refer to the work of feminist theorists who lie outside the immediate circle of critics writing about trauma and memory.
-And the body of postcolonial theory generated in the last two decades is entirely ignored by trauma scholars.
+The body of postcolonial theory generated in the last two decades is entirely ignored by trauma scholars.
 Such ignorance—while probably not deliberate—is puzzling, given the preoccupation of minority writers and women with questions of trauma, memory, silence, dissociation.
-My intent, in this chapter, is to introduce some elements of African American and feminist critical theory that call into question the conclusions drawn by white critics of memory and trauma.
-I wish to suggest new avenues of inquiry and interpretation, and demand the reintroduction of a political and ethical dimension to the interpretation of texts dealing with trauma and memory.
+In this chapter, I introduce elements of African American and feminist critical theory that call into question the conclusions drawn by white critics of memory and trauma.
+I suggest new avenues of inquiry and interpretation, and demand a political and ethical dimension be reintroduced to interpreting texts about trauma and memory.

-In the last chapter I concluded by examining assumptions about the nature of trauma in the work of Shoshona Felman and Dori Laub.
-In this chapter I will focus primarily on the work of Cathy Caruth, though I will refer back to my critique of Felman.
-I’ve chosen to spotlight Felman and Caruth because they are representative of the New Wave literary critics described above, and because they’ve been actively involved in building an academic community of writers and readers concerned with trauma, working with other scholars both within and outside their discipline to accomplish that end.
+In the last chapter, I examined assumptions about the nature of trauma in the work of Felman and Laub.
+Here, I will focus primarily on the work of Cathy Caruth and refer back to my critique of Felman.
+I spotlight Felman and Caruth because they represent New Wave literary critics, and because they’ve actively built an academic community of writers and readers who focus with trauma, and work with other scholars in and outside their disciplines to accomplish that end.
 Both Felman and Caruth have ties to the clinical community (primarily through their association with Dori Laub), and draw heavily upon psychoanalytic theory to support their assertions.
 Neither goes outside the European tradition to construct her notions of trauma and memory, and neither incorporates any substantive gender, race or class analysis into her work.

 In Testimony, Felman places the act of “bearing witness”—the narrative recapitulation of trauma—in Freudian psychoanalytic terms, as a “psychoanalytic dialogue, an unprecedented kind of dialogue in which the doctor’s testimony does not substitute itself for the patient’s testimony, but resonates with it, because, as Freud discovers, it takes two to witness the unconscious.”
 The doctor (or the interviewer in oral history) serves as the enabling force, without whom the survivor would be unable to testify.
 The problems with this critical construction are manifold, and have been discussed thoroughly in the preceding chapter.